A topic from the subject of Biochemistry in Chemistry.

 Overview

-Protein synthesis is the process by which cells create proteins.
-It is a complex process that requires the coordination of many molecules and energy.
-Protein synthesis is essential for cell growth, repair, and function.
+Protein synthesis is the process by which cells build proteins.
+It's a complex process requiring the coordinated action of many molecules and significant energy input.
+Protein synthesis is crucial for cell growth, repair, and function.

-• Amino acids are the building blocks of proteins.
-There are 20 different amino acids, each with its own unique chemical properties.
+• Amino Acids: The building blocks of proteins.
+There are 20 standard amino acids, each with unique chemical properties that contribute to the protein's final structure and function.

 Conclusion